CivicActions/bowline/exposed-commands-api.md

 ## LABEL expose.command.single

 Expose a single command in the image.
-The command that is run is whatever is defined by the Dockerfile.
 The value of this label is the command exposed to the user interface.
+When executed, this will execute the Docker image default command.

 ### Example